Lynn Cukaj

 Art Therapy for Children, Teenagers and Adults

-Art Therapy Activity: Create a Self-Symbol
+Art Therapy Activity: Create a Self-Symbol to Cultivate Self-Appreciation

-Step 3: Use your markers, crayons, colored pencils, watercolors and any other media (magazine cut-outs, feathers, ribbons) to design your Self-Symbol.
-Use your Self-Symbol as a reminder of the qualities that make you uniquely you.
+Use your markers, crayons, colored pencils, watercolors and any other media (magazine cut-outs, feathers, ribbons) to design your Self-Symbol.

 Mindful Activity: 3-Minute Mind & Body Scan